bob6664569/blockfolio-api-client/README.md

 ##### Returns

-List of available exchanges for this coin.
+Array of available exchanges for this coin.

 ##### Example